rominalodolo/SoccerApp/README.md

 Please Note:

-Store your project on Github.
+1. Store your project on Github.
-You must use Java SE reading into a data structure (ArrayList , HashMap and/or TreeMap) which will reflect the final scoreboard so it can just be printed.
+2. You must use Java SE reading into a data structure (ArrayList , HashMap and/or TreeMap) which will reflect the final scoreboard so it can just be printed.
-Remember that some data structure do not store duplicates
+3. Do not store duplicates.

 LAST EDIT June 2022